Asparagus Quiche with Quick and Easy Crust

-Quiches are much like frittatas: binding various sautéed vegetables, and sometimes meat, with eggs and cheese.
-The difference is that quiches have the dreaded time-consuming crust, so I usually make frittatas more frequently, like this salmon version and this chicken and spinach variation.
+Quiches are similar to frittatas that bind various sautéed vegetables, and sometimes meat, with eggs and cheese.
+The difference is that quiches have the dreaded time-consuming crust, so I usually make frittatas like this salmon version and this chicken and spinach variation more frequently,

 What about a “crustless quiche,” though?

-While I know it’s a term (made up by the makers of Bisquick I’m assuming), adding a floury mix to an egg mixture doesn’t make it a crustless quiche.
+While I know it’s a term (made up by the makers of Bisquick I’m assuming), for a dish that adds a flour to an egg mixture, that doesn’t make it a crustless quiche in my opinion.
 It makes it a frittata or oven omelette with flour added.
+Just saying.

-Want a true crustless quiche?
-Make one of the frittatas linked above.
+If you want a true crustless quiche, simple make one of the frittatas linked above with no commercial mix needed!

 Have I sold you yet?